Data Validation

 8. The TEE Pool returns the address of a Satya node, so the UI can connect to it directly: ex: https://satya-1.com.

-9. The DLP UI sends a /RunProof request to the Satya node to begin the validation.
+9. The DataDAO UI sends a /RunProof request to the Satya node to begin the validation.
 It includes the encryption key used by the Satya node to decrypt the file, along with the URL of the proof-of-contribution docker image that will be run to generate the attestation.
 More information about the request below.

 10. The Satya node downloads the encrypted data, decrypts it, and spins up the proof-of-contribution container, which validates the data and generates a result.
 It then builds the attestation according to the Data Attestation schema, and the proof is uploaded to IPFS.